Jawan (film): Plot

-In the late 1980s, somewhere in Northeast India, a man is thrown off a plane into a river.
+In Northeast India, a man is thrown off a plane into a river.
 The man is found unconscious by a tribal group, whose leader takes him in and cares for him for several months.
 When the tribe is attacked, the man wakes up and saves them.
 He becomes the tribe's messiah but is revealed to have lost his memory.
-A boy in the tribe promises that he will one day find out the man's identity.

-Years later in Mumbai, 2023, Azad, a IPS officer who is the jailer of Belamvada women's prison, hijacks a Mumbai Metro train with a group of six inmates: Lakshmi, Eeram, Iskra, Kalki, Helana, and Janvi, holding the passengers hostage.
+A boy in the tribe promises he will find out one day the man's identity.
+Thirty years later in Mumbai, Azad, an IPS officer who is the jailer of Belamvada women's prison, hijacks a Mumbai Metro train with a group of six inmates: Lakshmi, Eeram, Iskra, Kalki, Helana, and Janvi, holding the passengers hostage.
 When a police officer captures one of the group, Azad ties him up but doesn't hurt him.
 Azad also shoots a female hostage.

-He negotiates with Force One officer Narmada Rai to ask the Agriculture Minister to send ₹40,000 crores in exchange for the hostages' lives.
-During this time, he narrates to a passenger named Alia the tragedy behind the suicide of Kalki's father, a poor farmer, who was harassed by the bank over his inability to pay loans to the hostages.
+He negotiates with Force One officer Narmada Rai to ask the Agriculture Minister to send ₹400 billion in exchange for the hostages' lives.
+During this time, he narrates to a passenger named Alia the tragedy behind the suicide of Kalki's father, a poor farmer, who was harassed by the bank officers over his inability to pay loans to the hostages, so Kalki killed the bank officer.
 Kalee Gaikwad, a global arms dealer, learns that Alia, who is his daughter, is one of the captives and agrees to fund the deal.
-Azad plans to donate the money toward the loan waiver of 7,00,000 impoverished farmers in the country.
-It is also revealed that the hostage shot was secretly one of hijackers and is not wounded at all.
+Azad plans to donate the money toward the loan waiver of 700,000 impoverished farmers in the country.
+It is also revealed that the hostage shot was secretly one of the hijackers and was not wounded at all.
 Azad and his gang transfer the funds into the farmers' bank accounts and escape.
 Through Alia, Azad reveals his name as Vikram Rathore to Kalee.

-Narmada's daughter, Suchi, has been searching for a husband for her mother and is impressed by Azad, who lives with his adopted mother, retired jailer Kaveri Amma.
+Narmada's daughter, Suji, has been searching for a husband for her mother and is impressed by Azad, who lives with his adopted mother, retired jailer Kaveri Amma.
 Upon her daughter's request, Narmada meets Azad.
 After sharing their views and understanding each other, they get engaged, although Narmada is unaware of his alter ego.
 Azad and his gang kidnap the Health Minister and demand better infrastructure at a dilapidated government hospital in exchange for the Health Minister's life.
-Azad reveals that Eeram, who was a doctor at that hospital, demanded oxygen cylinders for children suffering from Encephalitis, but was denied the supply due to negligence and corruption by the Health Secretary, who is forced to reveal that Eeram was never at fault.
-The infrastructure is immediately upgraded and Azad and his gang escape again.
+Azad reveals that Eeram, who was a doctor at that hospital, demanded oxygen cylinders for children suffering from encephalitis, but was denied the supply due to negligence and corruption by the Health Secretary, who is forced to reveal that Eeram was never at fault.
+The infrastructure is immediately upgraded, and Azad and his gang escape again.
 After they get married, Narmada discovers Azad's alter ego, and Kalee's brother Manish also uncovers this secret, leading to the couple being captured and tortured.
 Azad is rescued by the real Vikram Rathore, who turns out to be his doppelgänger.
 Narmada confronts Azad's accomplices in the prison by disguising herself as an inmate, where she learns about Azad and Vikram's connection.